react-figma/react-figma/README.md

 ___

-⚠️ Warning!️ Project is not production ready and currently at alpha version.
+⚠️ Warning!️ Project is not production ready and currently at beta version.
 API can be changed.

+___

 ## Installation